 Data from 162 women was analysed.
 The mean age was 29.6 (range 18-43, SD 6.1) and median BMI was 38 (range 35-68.6; Table I).
 Full details of the cohort are published elsewhere.
 (22)

-Of the 162 who joined the nested ‘Fit for Birth PLUS’ study, 77 women (47.5%) had a complete data set having attended all 3 clinics and having completed the ESS at each of these.
+Of the 162 who joined the nested ‘Fit for Birth PLUS’ study, 77 women (47.5%) had a complete ESS data set having attended and completed a questionnaire at all 3 clinics.
 Only 47 women completed the use of the RUS meter.
 (Figure I)

-The overall rate of women with an ESS score of ≥ 10 was 12.1% with increasing rates through pregnancy (table II).
+The overall rate of women with an ESS score >10 was 12.1% with increasing rates through pregnancy (table II).

 Women who were smokers at the time of booking reported slightly higher scores (+1.7) but this is statistically marginal (p=0.04).
-Several other covariates were investigated and found not to be significant including BMI, weight change, baby’s birthweight and hypertension.
+Several other covariates were investigated and found not to be significant including BMI, weight change, baby birthweight and hypertension.

 Further descriptive analysis was undertaken to examine individual ESS questions whose findings demonstrate inconsistency within the overall questionnaire results (table III).